teradici/deploy/dev/domain-controller/README.md

  ## Account Requirements

 You must have an Azure account and subscription that does not require multi-factor authentication.
 You must have a valid registration code for Teradici Cloud Access Software (CAS) to be able successfully connect to, and deploy, CAM.
 To purchase a CAS license or for more information on the solution visit [Teradici Cloud Access Software.](http://www.teradici.com/products/cloud-access/cloud-access-software)

+**NOTE:** To learn how to deploy CAS on Microsoft Azure go to [Deploy Teradici Cloud Access Software on Azure.](https://github.com/teradici/pcoip-agent-azure-templates/blob/master/README.md)

 ## Deployment Parameters
 * domainAdminUsername: The name of the administrator account to be created for the domain.
   * This username must be short form and not a User Principal Name (UPN).
 For example 'uname' is allowed and 'uname@example.com' is not allowed.
 The name cannot be 'admin' for example.
-  * You are creating this new account prior to deploying CAM.
+  * You create this new domain account prior to deploying CAM.
 It is not an existing domain account.
   * This account's username and password also becomes the local admin account for each created machine.
 * domainAdminPassword: The password for the administrator account of the new VM's and domain.
-   * You are creating this password prior to deploying CAM.
+   * You create this new password for your unique domain account account prior to deploying CAM.
 It is not an existing password.
 * domainName: The FQDN of the Active Directory Domain to be created. **Must have a '.' like example.com or domain.local.**
   * The domain name does not need to be unique to get the system operational so if you're testing an isolated system you can use the same name for your deployments like 'mydomain.com.'
 * AzureAdminUsername: The UPN name of the Azure account with **owner** access to the subscription.
 This account cannot require MFA, or be a Service Principal, for example: uname@example.com.
   * This account is only required to deploy the system.
 During deployment it will create an application in the Azure Active Directory account associated with the current Azure subscription.
 The application name is 'CAM-\<resourceGroupName\>'.
 It will also create a Service Principal account as part of this application which has contributor access to the resource group it is being deployed to.
 After deployment, only the Service Principal account is used for interaction with Azure API's.
   * You must have a real Azure Admin Account with the correct rights to deploy CAM.
 * AzureAdminPassword: The password of the Azure account with **owner** access to the subscription.
-* tenantID: **Leave this as 'null' unless you have pre-created a Service Principal account to manage the subscription.** The Azure Active Directory TenantID for the directory that manages the Azure subscription.
+* tenantID: The Azure Active Directory TenantID for the directory that manages the Azure subscription.
+Leave this as **null** unless you have pre-created a Service Principal account to manage the subscription.
 * registrationCode: The license registration code for the PCoIP CAS licenses.
 * adminVMBlobSource: The location of the blobs for admin GUI machine installation.
 Use the default unless you are specifically deploying with modified binaries.
 * \_artifactsLocation: The location of resources, such as templates and DSC modules, that the template depends on.
 Use the default unless you are specifically deploying with modified templates or binaries.